-CBT Features and Guidelines PBT Equivalent and Guidelines kits provided to schools for this purpose.
-Review of Human Reader Kits must occur in a SECURE ENVIRONMENT. • Appendix A: Test Administration Protocol for the Human Reader Accommodation for English Language Arts (ELA) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments. • Appendix I: The 2022 Math and ELA Assessments for Students with Visual Impairments, Including Blindness.
+CBT Features and Guidelines PBT Equivalent and Guidelines Session 2, which covers Language Usage, including Writing Prompts.
+TTS is not available and should not be available for Session 1 of the NM-MSSA ELA or SLA, which covers Reading, where the student is being tested on their ability to read.
+It is important to note that when the student is assigned the TTS accommodation on the CBT, the Play button icon will show up in the entire MSSA ELA/SLA test.
+However, if the Play button is pressed, nothing will play because there is no alternate text assigned for that session.
+Text-to-Speech: Appendix A: Test Administration Protocol for the Human Reader Accommodation for English Language Arts (ELA) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments.
+Appendix I: The 2024 Math and ELA Assessments for Students with Visual Impairments, Including Blindness.
 During Testing: A student receives an audio representation of the mathematics assessment through a human reader.
-Reverse Contrast n/a Assignment in iTester: must be assigned prior to testing During Testing: Inverts color values on the screen.
+Reverse Contrast n/a Before Testing: Assignment in iTester: must be assigned prior to testing During Testing: Inverts color values on the screen.